rpeden/slack-dotnet/README.md

 When your app's admin page loads, click on 'OAuth and Permissions' in the menu on the left.
 When this page loads, scroll down to 'Scopes'.
 You'll need to add at least one scope before you'll be able to generate an access token.
 This makes sense, because without any authorized scopes, your app wouldn't be allowed to do anything, and an access token that grants you the ability to do nothing at all wouldn't be very useful!

-Click on the drop down box to see a lit of scopes you can add.
+Click on the drop down box to see a list of scopes you can add.
 The one you're looking for is 'Send messages as Super Amazing Test App', though instead of Super Amazing Test App, you'll see whatever super amazing name you gave your own application.
 It should look something like this:

 ![scopes](images/scopes.png)